 Measurement of Grade 6 is required when specified in the cutting authority document.
+Do not tally Grade 6 unless utilization is mandatory.
 Measurement of Grade code Z logs is not required.
+Do not tally Grade Z.

 9.4.2 Minimum Measurement Requirements